yvanbinda/novabill-privacy/privacy_policy.md

 We use third-party services to operate our app.
 These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

-- **Google Firebase (including Firestore, Firebase Authentication, Firebase Storage, and Firebase Analytics):** Provides the backend infrastructure, database, authentication, and analytics for our Service.
-[Link to Google's Privacy Policy]
+- **Google Firebase (including Firestore, Firebase Authentication, Firebase Storage, and Firebase Analytics):** Provides the backend infrastructure, database, authentication, and analytics for our Service. **https://policies.google.com/privacy?hl=en-US**
 - **Google AdMob:** Used to display advertisements in the free version of the app.
-AdMob may collect and use data to provide personalized ads.
-[Link to Google's Ad Policy]
+AdMob may collect and use data to provide personalized ads. **https://support.google.com/adspolicy/answer/6008942?hl=en**
 **5. In-App Purchases**

 For our Premium subscriptions, we use the in-app purchase services provided by the Google Play Store or Apple App Store.
 We do not collect or store your payment card details.
 That information is provided directly to the respective app store's payment processors.